TuxVinyards/qqX/README.md

 ## Why quickemu?

 [Quickemu](https://github.com/quickemu-project/quickemu) is a _simply built_ front end for Qemu / KVM

-- It has an active community and is the only virtual machine manager that makes easy work of running Microsoft Windows.
+- It has an active community and is the only virtual machine manager that makes easy work of Mac and Windows.

+Developers are now moving to [QEMU](https://qemu.readthedocs.io)

-Quickemu is not like Qemu front-ends based on LibVirt, which can often be quite abstract and complex.
+- Quickemu is not like Qemu front-ends based on LibVirt, which can often be quite abstract and complex.

-Even those with initially simple interfaces, like Gnome Boxes for example, doing something basic like moving the VM folder contains a whole learning curve.
-Forget anything much [more](https://gitlab.gnome.org/GNOME/gnome-boxes/-/tree/main/src?ref_type=heads).

-VirtualBox was good in its day .... but developers are now moving to [QEMU](https://qemu.readthedocs.io)

 ## Why qqX?